 There are three basic steps needed to file a flood insurance claim: notify your insurer, document the damage, and fill out a “Proof of Loss” statement.
 The steps are described in greater detail below.

-If you are struggling with filing a claim or if you have been denied by your Louisiana flood insurance company, the Law Offices of J. Price McNamara are prepared to help you today.
+If you are struggling with filing a claim or if you have been denied by your Louisiana flood insurance company, J. Price McNamara ERISA Insurance Claim Attorney are prepared to help you today.